 Step 1.
 The Content Editor checks whether the post generally meets our Author Guidelines and determines whether to accept it for further editing or not.

 Step 2.
-The Peer Review team, consisting of subject matter experts in the relevant fields, check the article for content and provide feedback.
+The Peer Review team, consisting of subject-matter experts in the relevant fields, checks the article for content and provides feedback.
 This will be limited to two rounds of feedback.
 The author may decide to continue this process with the Peer Review team or not.

 Step 3.
 The Copy Editor team checks the article for mechanics and consistency with the style guide the ID blog follows.
 The Copy Editor sends the article back to the author, who may decide to accept or reject the changes.
 If the author and the copy editor cannot agree on the changes, the article will not be published.

 Guest authors will receive a marked-up version of their document from the editing team and have the option of accepting or rejecting changes and discussing anything that is unclear with the editing team.
 The ID will not publish a version the author has not agreed to.
 The ATA Interpreters Division reserves the right to withhold any articles from publication at its discretion.
 On rare occasions, articles must be withheld at the last minute for ATA policy reasons, or reasons related to the Division Handbook, we could not foresee as an editing team.
 To avoid those issues, the blog team requests that authors be aware that we require that articles meet the expectations in this guide.
 Articles must also meet the following criteria:

 - be consistent with the ATA Code of Ethics and current interpreters’ codes of ethics,

 - must follow the ATA Antitrust Compliance Policy.

 Authors maintain copyright to the blog post.
 Your post may be shared on social media (Twitter, LinkedIn, Facebook, the Interpreters Division listserv, etc.).